apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**David Soul: Starsky & Hutch actor dies aged 80**
+**Detroit Lions WR Amon-Ra St. Brown heated over 2024 Pro Bowl snub**

-You can read more about it [here](https://www.bbc.com/news/entertainment-arts-67895679).
+You can read more about it [here](https://www.prideofdetroit.com/2024/1/5/24025758/2024-pro-bowl-snub-amon-ra-st-brown-pissed-heated-detroit-lions).

 ## Requirements
 - Python 3.8